icopy-site/awesome/docs/awesome/awesome-design-systems.md

 - [AdobeXD](https://www.adobe.com/products/xd.html) - Share your story with designs that look and feel like the real thing.
 Wireframe, animate, prototype, collaborate, and more — it’s all right here, all in one UI/UX design tool.
 - [Marvel](https://marvelapp.com/) - Marvel has everything you need to bring ideas to life and transform how you create digital products with your team.
 Placing the power of design in everyone’s hands.
 - [UXPin](https://www.uxpin.com/) - Design and manage your entire UX/UI project in one tool.
+- [Penpot](https://penpot.app) - Penpot is the first Open Source design and prototyping platform meant for cross-domain teams.

 See design tools plugins [here](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Awesome-Design-Plugins.md)!